-Samsung Galaxy Buds are the wireless earphone which allows you to enjoy your favourite songs without worrying about wires.
-Buds provide the seamless connectivity to your Galaxy Smartphone.
-Now, you don’t need to worry about the tangled wire anymore and you can enjoy music anywhere you want.
-Recently, we hearing lots complains online about only one Earbud is connecting to their Samsung Smartphone, or only one Earbud is working.
+Samsung Galaxy Buds are the wireless earphone which allows you to enjoy your favourite music anywhere, anytime you want without worrying about tangly wires.
+Galaxy Buds provide seamless connectivity to your Galaxy Smartphone.
+Recently, we heard lots of complaints on online forums about only one Earbud is connecting to their Samsung Smartphone, or only one Earbud is working.

 Connecting the Samsung Buds to your smartphone is pretty easy if you are doing correctly.
-But, if you are one of the unlucky users whose only one earbud working then make sure that both earphones paired.
-So, in this article, we will guide how to pair your Samsung Buds easily and if you are right about the pairing process and still facing the issue then follow along we some tips and tricks that might help you,
+But, if you are one of the unlucky users whose only one earbud works, then first make sure that both earbuds are paired correctly.
+So, in this article, we will guide how to pair your Samsung Buds easily and if you are right about the pairing process and still facing the issue, then follow along we some tips and tricks that might help you,

-Paring the Earbuds is pretty easy job follow the step below to pair Buds seamlessly.
+Paring the Earbuds with a smartphone is a pretty easy job; follow the step below to pair Buds seamlessly.

-- Put the Galaxy Buds in charging box to make sure they charged fully or partially charged.
+- Put the Galaxy Buds in the charging box and charge them.

-- Bring the charging case near the Samsung Smartphone and open the lid.
+- Bring the charging case near to the Samsung Smartphones and open the lid.

-- A pop up will come on your screen seeking permission to connect earbuds.
+- A pop up will appear on your screen, seeking permission to connect earbuds.

 - Select connect.

-If your Galaxy buds are connecting to your smartphone automatically then don’t worry follows the steps below to connect Buds manually to your smartphone.
+If your Galaxy buds are not connecting with your smartphone automatically, then don’t worry.
+Follow the steps below to connect galaxy Buds manually to your smartphone.

 - Press and hold the touchpad on your Galaxy buds to activate the pairing mode.

-- On your smartphone, go to Settings connection > Bluetooth.
+- On your smartphone, go to Settings connection and then Bluetooth.

-- Tap on the Galaxy Buds when it appears.
+- Now, tap on the Galaxy Buds when it appears.

 Solution 1: Update the Samsung Buds